tandrewnichols/task-master/README.md

 ### ignore

 Files in the directories from which tasks are loaded that should be ignored.
-Files that start with `_` are ignored by default, but you can specify other filenames (relative to the the directory tasks are in) to leave out of the config.
+Files that start with `_` are ignored by default, but you can specify other filenames (relative to the directory tasks are in) to leave out of the config.
 Again, this can be a string or an array.

 ```javascript
 taskMaster(grunt, { ignore: 'configuration.json' });